California Freemason: Masonic San Francisco

 4705 Third Street

-When in 1888 the members of South San Francisco № 212 dedicated the cornerstone for their new lodge in what’s now called the Bayview, the neighborhood was known as Butchertown, a motley assortment of farms and slaughterhouses.
-So it might have registered as curious the decision to erect, immediately adjacent to the new hall, an elaborate Italianate-style opera hall (above) designed by Henry Geilfuss, one of the most prolific architects of the era.
-During the late 19th century, the remote opera hall became a major cultural institution.
-The lodge sold the building in 1965 and consolidated into Francis Drake-South San Francisco № 212.
-In recent years, the opera house has undergone a significant renovation and today hosts several community groups and theater companies.
+When in 1888 the members of South San Francisco № 212 dedicated the cornerstone for their new lodge on Third Street (then Railroad Avenue), in what’s now called the Bayview, the neighborhood was known as Butchertown—an apt name for what was then a motley assortment of farms and slaughterhouses.
+So it might have registered as curious the decision to erect, immediately adjacent to the new hall, an elaborate Italianate-style opera hall designed by Henry Geilfuss, one of the most prolific architects of the era.
+During the late 19th century, the remote opera hall became a major cultural institution, with barnstorming theater companies often bringing touring shows to the Bayview in advance of dates downtown.
+Following the 1906 earthquake, however, the theater’s fortunes began to fade, and the structure fell into disrepair.
+The lodge eventually sold the building in 1965 and consolidated into Francis Drake-South San Francisco № 212.
+In recent years, the opera house has undergone a significant renovation and today hosts several community groups and theater companies, though the old lodge room no longer remains.

 8. Masonic Cemetery